How to Mix Bass

 Layer Your Bass With A Sine Wave

-Much like you’d with every other sound, you may layer your bass to get it sounding smoother, fuller, and stronger in your mix.
+Much like you’d with every other sound, you may layer your bass to get it sound smoother, fuller, and stronger in your mix.
 Sub-bass all the time makes the bassline sound more full.

 Nice sub-bass for a smoother low frequency is a sine wave.
 To do that, add a sine wave that performs the same notes as your major base frequency, ideally around 20-80Hz.
 High pass filter your primary bass to around 80-100Hz to make room for the sine wave.
 You’ll be able to high pass filter the principle bass more if wanted, however, this can be a good place to start out.
 The high pass filter will be your friend in this case, so lean on it.